 As Grand Central Terminal’s front yard, Pershing Square provides the city’s most dramatic views of the Beaux Arts façade of Grand Central Terminal.
 A much-needed open spaces in Midtown Manhattan, the plaza is about to get its due, as Quennell Rothschild & Partners’s design transforms it into a more comfortable, sustainable, year-round public space.

 Following the wishes of the community, the firm has designed the plaza as an extension of the beloved station.
 Some of the timeless materials — bronze, granite, oak – used in Grand Central are also being deployed in the plaza, whose paving pattern will echo the herringbone forms of the station’s vaulted ceilings.

 The designers deftly handled some complex constraints, including emergency access, underground vaults and utility infrastructure.
-Structural soil will be used to support heavy vehicular loads while providing a healthy root zone for the trees.
+Structural soil was used to support heavy vehicular loads while providing a healthy root zone for the trees.

-URS Corporation is providing civil and structural engineering, and is the prime consultant for the project.
-Funded and initiated through New York City DOT’s Public Plaza program, the project is being coordinated through the Department of Design and Construction.
-The Grand Central Partnership business improvement district will provide maintenance and programming for the site after construction is complete.
+Aecom/URS provided civil and structural engineering and is the prime consultant for the project.
+Funded and initiated through New York City DOT’s Public Plaza program, the project was coordinated by the NYC Department of Design and Construction.
+The Grand Central Partnership business improvement district will provide maintenance and programming for the site.